trevinbrooks/pearlarr/README.md

 ## Adding torrents to client

-SeaDex-Sonarr has support for adding torrents automatically (current only for Nyaa torrents, and qBittorrent).
+SeaDexArr has support for adding torrents automatically (current only for Nyaa torrents, and qBittorrent).
 To do this, add qBittorrent connection info, and ideally the Sonarr torrent category to the function call:

 ```